-The Renewal Corporation will use the sample collection methods described in the QAPP, a subplan to the Water Quality Monitoring and Management Plan.
-These collection methods are consistent with the California Surface Water Ambient Monitoring Program as well as protocols developed and published by the EPA, USGS and California State Water Resources Control Board (SWRCB).
-The Renewal Corporation will use California sampling protocols in Oregon to maintain consistency with the protocols used to collect samples in California.
+The Renewal Corporation will use the sample collection methods described in the QAPP, a subplan of the Water Quality Monitoring and Management Plan.
+The collection methods described in the QAPP are consistent with the California Surface Water Ambient Monitoring Program as well as protocols developed and published by the EPA, USGS and California State Water Resources Control Board (SWRCB).
+To maintain consistency, the same sample collection methods will be used in both Oregon and California.